pdjprogrammer/Wolf4SDL/README-codeblocks.txt

 | CodeBlocks Settings |
 -----------------------
 - Open "Wolf4SDL.cbp".

 - Go to "Settings" -> "Compiler".

 - Find the tab "Toolchain Executables".

 - Click on "Auto-detect".
   - You should see a message box confirming "Auto-detected installation path of "GNU GCC Compiler"...
-  - Path should be the Code::Blocks path with "\MinGW".
+  - Path should be the Code::Blocks path with "[Code::Blocks Path]\MinGW".
   - See Troubleshooting if getting another message.

 -----------------------